baxter-flowers/kinect_2_server/README.md

 * Unknown
 * Not tracked
 It is also possible to apply smoothing (from 0.0 to 0.9).

+The face tracking allows to get emotions and status of a given face such as:

+* Happy
+* Looking away
+* Mouth opened
+* Wearing glasses
+The faces are not linked to a particular body.

 How to use client for skeleton tracking + gesture recognition	:
 ```Python